justice-rage/wagtail_crx_snipcart_storefront/README.md

 29. Congratulations, you have successfully made a test transaction! 🎉
    - You will be able to see your test transaction in your Snipcart dashboard.

-See the [Wagtail CRX docs](https://docs.coderedcorp.com/wagtail-crx/) and [Snipcart docs](https://docs.snipcart.com/v3/) for questions regarding customization and development.

 ---

 #### Quick Start Disclaimer